DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 at the table when necessary, especially if one's play style may be a distraction to others at the table.

+### Making Checks

+As the GM, you decide when characters should make a Check when attempting an action during an Adventure.
+Some actions just happen, like a character opening an unlocked door.
+Other actions might require the character to attempt a Skill Check to see if they are successful.
+Incorporating luck makes Adventures feel more dynamic and exciting.

+When characters make a Check, they are drawing from their expertise (or inexperience) with a specific Skill to see how they perform.
+Their Modifier (Mod) indicates their character's expertise with a specific Skill.
+Characters with high Strength would be more likely to succeed on an Athletics Check than Characters with low Strength, though by incorporating luck a low Strength character still has a chance to succeed on a Strength Check.

+You determine when a Check should be made, what Skill should be used, and set the Difficulty.
+A Player might ask if a specific Skill could be used instead, and it is your decision whether to allow it in the circumstance.
+Stepping over a crack in the floor should not require a Check, but leaping ten feet across a chasm would.
+Attempting to sneak past a sleeping guard still requires a Stealth Check, but it should be less difficult than sneaking past the same guard who is on high alert.

+Flow state is achieved when we are at the peak of our ability and met with the exact level of challenge to fit our skills.
+To keep Players engaged, dial in the difficulty to where they're feeling challenged in a way that suits their play style, without worrying about what resources they have left.

 ### GM Preparation